ExpressVPN upgrades servers to 10Gbps, 40Gbps in the pipeline

 As mentioned before, a larger bandwidth can deliver better speeds.
 This is why servers can handle more traffic with less congestion.
 According to the ExpressVPN team, their customers are already experiencing around 50% faster download speeds following the recent upgrade.

-Not just the bandwidth limit has been increased, though, but so did the processing power too.
-The majority of older servers had just about four cores per server, while new ones have between 20 and 32 of those with the memory size of its TrustedServer-based appliances ballooning to 128GB RAM.
+Not only has bandwidth been increased, but so has processing power.
+The majority of older servers had roughly four cores per server, while new ones have between 20 and 32 - and the memory size of its TrustedServer-based appliances will increase to 128GB RAM.
 All this means a more reliable connection and smoother overall experience to the end users.

-The provider also claims that more bandwidth and processing power will make it easier for developers to test servers performance and implement improvements.
+The provider also claims that more bandwidth and processing power will make it easier for developers to test server performance and implement improvements.

-ExpressVPN is only the latest service to decide to upgrade its older servers.
-Both NordVPN and Surfshark are already working on a 10Gbps bandwidth.
+ExpressVPN is just the latest service to decide to upgrade its older servers, and both NordVPN and Surfshark are already working with 10Gbps of bandwidth.
 However, if the 40Gbps servers experiment is successful, Express might be able to lead the VPN industry to new possibilities.